 - Paul is a mechanical engineer, aged 35.
 Paul wants to save for emergencies, down payments and retirement.
 However, he’s under the mid-income bracket.
 As a result, Paul opens a TFSA account since it allows him to withdraw at any time without losing his contribution room.

 The truth is, RRSPs and TFSAs are great but not suitable for everybody.
 I wish I had known this years ago!
 So, to determine which account is perfect for you, consider the following three factors:

 If you’re planning for retirement, an RRSP could be your ideal option.
 With an RRSP, you can defer paying taxes right from your young age to retirement, when your tax obligations might be lower.

 However, TFSA is not specifically built for retirement savings but could complement your retirement savings due to its flexibility.
 So it is wise to consider a TFSA when you have maxed out your RRSP contributions to benefit from tax-free growth and withdrawals.

 2. Your Income Tax Bracket

-If you have a high income, you are likely to have a high tax bracket, while if you have a low income, you may have a lower tax bracket.
+If you have a high income, you are likely to have a high tax bracket; if you have a low income, you may have a lower tax bracket.

-In summary, if you have a low income, you can go for TFSA.
-But if you have a high income, RRSP might be the perfect choice.
+So if you have a low income, you can go for TFSA.
+But if you have a high income, RRSP might be a perfect choice.